What Are The 4 Ds Of Time Management?

 3. Defer

-There might be a task or two that you can’t delete or delegate, but it can wait for later.
-If it’s not urgent, then push it back and work on something else that’s more important.
-You can always come back to it later when you have more time or when it’s more relevant.
+There may be tasks you can’t delete or delegate, but they can wait.
+If it’s not urgent, push it back and focus on what’s more important.
+You can tackle it later when you have more time or it’s more relevant.

 4. Do

-Finally, when you’ve narrowed down your list to the most important tasks, it’s time to start working on them.
-Set a goal for each task and work until it’s done.
-The quicker you can complete the task, the more time you’ll have for other things.
+Finally, once you’ve identified your top tasks, start working on them.
+Set a goal for each one and work until it’s completed.
+The faster you finish, the more time you’ll free up for other activities.

 Applying the 4Ds of Time Management to Your Life